Challenge

 Classify and analyze parts, then forecast for a pricing policy that generates a better profit margin

-Our client, a global manufacturing giant with annual revenue of around $13 billion from aftermarket services, used an in-house group to set prices and sell spare parts for the bigger machines that it manufactures.
-One of the client’s key objectives this year was to upgrade its pricing strategy to achieve an overall impact of $100 million.
+Our client, a global manufacturing giant, has annual revenue of around $13 billion from aftermarket services.
+The company has an in-house group that sets prices and sells spare parts for the bigger machines it manufactures.
+One of the client's key objectives this year was to upgrade its pricing strategy to achieve an overall impact of $100 million.
 But it faced real challenges:

 Solution